Skip to Top Main Navigation Skip to Left Navigation Skip to Content Area Skip to Footer

 Background information

-Senate Bill 2476 provides that political subdivisions may submit a rate set to TDI related to emergency medical services and that TDI shall publish the rates on its website.
+SB 2476 provides that political subdivisions may submit to TDI rate set, controlled, or regulated by the political subdivision for use in EMS payment and that TDI shall publish the rates on its website.

-TDI recently proposed amendments to the independent dispute resolution (IDR) rules in Title 28, Texas Administrative Code, Chapter 21, Subchapters OO and PP. To implement SB 2476, this proposal:
+TDI adopted amendments to the independent dispute resolution rules in Title 28, Texas Administrative Code, Chapter 21, Subchapters OO and PP. To implement SB 2476, this adoption:

-• Clarifies the payment standards for EMS providers; and
+• Clarified the payment standards for EMS providers; and

-• Explains how and when political subdivisions may submit EMS rates to TDI for publication on the publicly accessible database.
+• Explained how and when political subdivisions may submit EMS rates to TDI for publication on the publicly accessible database.

 Data reporting application

-Political subdivisions reporting emergency medical services rate data should go to https://appscenter.tdi.texas.gov/emergservicesbilling/p/login.
+Political subdivisions were required to report emergency medical services rate data to TDI via an online portal.

 Data portal

-Emergency medical services data reported by political subdivisions will be available on the Texas Open Data Portal.
+Emergency medical services data reported by political subdivisions is available on the Texas Open Data Portal.

 FAQ